freeplane/docs/src/docs/user-documentation/Code_Explorer.md

 - **Remove Selected Locations**: This button will remove the currently selected locations from your configuration.
 - **Ordering Buttons**: Adjust the priority order of locations, affecting which classes are imported when duplicates exist.

+##### Location Details in Code Explorer

+When adding locations for analysis in the Code Explorer mode, Freeplane processes directories differently based on their contents:

+- **Maven Projects**: If the location is a directory containing a `pom.xml` file, Freeplane recognizes it as a Maven project.
+It will then look for class files specifically in the `target/classes/**` directory structure.

+- **Gradle Projects**: If the location is a directory containing a `build.gradle` file, Freeplane identifies it as a Gradle project.
+It will search for class files within the `build/classes/**` directory structure.

+- **Other Cases**: If the directory does not contain `pom.xml` or `build.gradle`, Freeplane will search for any `.class` files contained within any subdirectories.

+This behavior allows Freeplane to adapt to different project structures and build systems, ensuring that only the relevant class files are included in the analysis.

 #### Rules

 Rules in the Code Explorer mode are used to specify allowed and forbidden dependencies, among other settings.
 Rules are defined in the following formats: